department-of-veterans-affairs/vets-api-clients/README.md

 Third-party access to vets-api is available to anyone with a developer token (API key), which can be obtained via a [quick application form](https://developer.va.gov/apply).
 Production access will be granted later by scheduling a [demo of your application](https://developer.va.gov/go-live) for stakeholders.

-Note that the Health (FHIR / Argonaut) APIs for access to veteran health records are not yet in production; dev access in sandbox using mock patient data is available, and we expect these APIs to be in production by fall of 2019.
+Note that the Health (FHIR / Argonaut) APIs for access to Veteran health records are not yet in production; dev access in sandbox using mock patient data is available, and we expect these APIs to be in production by fall of 2019.

 ## Available Services